opnfv/fuel/docs/build-instruction.rst

-This document describes the build system used to build the Fuel deployment tool for the Brahmaputra release of OPNFV, required dependencies and minimum requirements on the host to be used for the buildsystem.
+This document describes the build system used to build the Fuel deployment tool for the Brahmaputra release of OPNFV, required dependencies and minimum requirements on the host to be used for the build system.

-The Fuel build system is desigened around Docker containers such that dependencies outside of the build system can be kept to a minimum.
+The Fuel build system is designed around Docker containers such that dependencies outside of the build system can be kept to a minimum.
 It also shields the host from any potential dangerous operations performed by the build system.